robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 In Robot Framework's command line escaping mechanism, problematic characters are escaped with freely selected text.
-The command line option to use is :opt:`--escape` (short version :opt:`-E`), which takes an argument in the format :opt:`what:with`, where :opt:`what` is the name of the character to escape and :opt:`with` is the string to escape it with.
+The command line option to use is :option:`--escape (-E)`, which takes an argument in the format `what:with`, where `what` is the name of the character to escape and `with` is the string to escape it with.
 Characters that can be escaped are listed in the table below:

 .. table:: Available escapes